HTML Streaming

 Progressive Rendering

-Some UI frameworks, such as React, support progressive rendering: while some parts of the UI are being loaded, other parts are already rendered (as well as hydrated).
+Some UI frameworks, such as React, support progressive rendering: while some parts of the UI are being loaded, other parts are already rendered (and already hydrated).

-Vike has first-class support for progressive rendering.
-(Make sure your UI framework supports progressive rendering.)
+Vike has first-class support for HTML streaming and progressive rendering.

 Example: vike-react > examples/full/.